AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 And that is to be expected, as these colors can have more color with high lightness values in the sRGB space when translated from CIE-L\* space than the others.

-The following example from the hsluv site shows this effect: just look at the H (hue) slider: yellow, green and cyan are clearly more colorful than any other color at 100% saturation!
-Blue, purple and magenta are much more subdued.
+The following example shows this effect: yellow, green and cyan are clearly more colorful than any other color at higher lightness!
+Blue, purple, magenta and red are much more subdued.
+The reverse is also valid: blue, purple, magenta and red are much more vibrant in darker tones.

-![hsluv-l90-example-png]
+<br>Notice that dark orange with high color doesn't exist: it turns into brown!

+![lch-lightness-examples-png]

 !!!
 Success "Material 3 is palette calculations are again clearly using CIE-L*, but does NOT compensate for the colorful colors in the high lightness parts"

 ###:material-home-floor-3: Experiment 2: what about palette hue?

+As I couldn't find an CAM16 table, I'm using CIE-Lch(ab) and CIE-Lch(uv) to check the hue values with different lightness.

 If we look at the next table, we can see that Material 3 is not only varying lightness for the tonal palette, but also varying both chroma and hue.
 As we have learnt from the above observation, keeping hue stable in the high lightness parts is difficult.

 _Color conversion using CIE-L*_